Skip to content

 Handles the black-box problem (what agent did internally)

 Attack: Attacker crafts a fake ResourceAttestation with a fabricated verifier domain and pushes it via CatalogService.PushContent.
 Countermeasure (protocol): Exchange verifies caller_id is listed in the provider’s catalog_contributors (from ramp.json).
-Exchange verifies the attestation signature against the verifier’s public key from /.well-known/ramp-verifier.json.
+Exchange verifies the attestation signature against the verifier’s public key in public_keys from its /.well-known/ramp.json.
+RAMP has no dedicated verifier role; a verifier publishes under its operator’s role (ROLE_PUBLISHER for a self-attesting publisher, ROLE_EXCHANGE for a standalone vendor).
 Both checks must pass.

 Attack: Provider updates content (e.g., replaces article with filler) but the catalog retains the old attestation claiming 5000 tokens.
 Agent pays based on stale claims.
 Countermeasure (protocol): attested_at timestamp enables agent freshness checks.
 Agents reject attestations older than their threshold for the content type (e.g., 4 hours for breaking news).
 Content hash mismatch (Level 1) triggers auto-credit via the dispute system.
 Countermeasure (reconciliation): CDN response size corroborates discrepancies.
 800 bytes for a 5000-token claim is auto-creditable regardless of hash match.

 Attack: Attacker compromises a third-party verifier’s Ed25519 private key and signs fraudulent attestations for arbitrary content.
-Countermeasure (protocol): Key rotation via JWKS pattern — keys have valid_from / valid_until windows.
-Exchange caches ramp-verifier.json with TTL-based refresh (1 hour default).
-Compromised key can be revoked by removing it from the verifier’s ramp-verifier.json.
+Countermeasure (protocol): Key rotation via JWKS pattern — keys have not_before / not_after windows.
+Exchange caches the verifier’s ramp.json with TTL-based refresh (1 hour default).
+Compromised key can be revoked by removing it from the verifier’s ramp.json public_keys.
 Countermeasure (operational): Exchange monitors attestation patterns per verifier.
 Sudden changes in claim distributions trigger investigation.

 Attack: Provider self-attests inflated estimated_quantity: 10000 for a 500-word article, computes a valid content hash for the actual (short) content, and prices based on the inflated count.
 Countermeasure (protocol): CDN response size is the corroboration signal.
 CDN log showing a 2KB response for a 10000-token claim is auto-creditable.
 Agent files dispute with INCOMPLETE_CONTENT reason; Tier 1 auto-resolution via CDN corroboration.
 Countermeasure (pattern): Provider flagged for investigation when token discrepancy rate exceeds 2%.
 Graduated consequences apply.

 Attack: Unauthorized party registers a domain similar to a legitimate verifier (e.g., doub1everify.com) and pushes attestations claiming to be a trusted vendor.
 Countermeasure (protocol): catalog_contributors in ramp.json uses exact domain matching.
 The provider must explicitly list the contributor’s domain.
-The Exchange fetches ramp-verifier.json from the exact verifier domain in the attestation and verifies the signature against that domain’s published keys.
+The Exchange fetches ramp.json from the exact verifier domain in the attestation and verifies the signature against that domain’s public_keys.

 Attack: Principal revokes a delegation but cached or stored tokens continue to work until their expires_at timestamp.
 Countermeasure (protocol): Short expires_at (2-4 hours for standard access) limits the window of continued access.
 For high-value transactions, Exchange checks revocation_uri in real time before fulfillment.
 Trade-off: revocation checking adds latency (~50ms) so is only used for transactions above a configurable value threshold.

-Attack: Attacker inserts a fake IntermediaryHop into the delegation chain, claiming to be a trusted Broker to gain access or inject misleading provenance.
-Countermeasure (protocol): Each IntermediaryHop is Ed25519 signed.
-Exchange verifies every hop’s signature against the intermediary’s published public key at {domain}/.well-known/ramp-agent.json.
-A forged hop fails signature verification, causing the entire request to be rejected.
+Attack: Attacker inserts a fake hop into the forwarding chain, claiming to be a trusted Broker to gain access or inject misleading provenance — or reorders or drops an existing hop.
+Countermeasure (protocol): The forwarding chain is a stack of RFC 9421 HTTP Message Signatures (Ed25519).
+Each forwarding party adds one labeled signature covering the request plus the prior hop’s signature, so the chain is tamper-evident.
+Exchange verifies every signature on the request against the signer’s published public key at {domain}/.well-known/ramp.json (role=ROLE_AGENT, selected by keyid) and verifies the whole stack.
+A forged, reordered, dropped, or inserted hop breaks a downstream signature, causing the entire request to be rejected.

-Attack: Agent declares scopes it doesn’t actually have (no Biscuit to prove entitlement), hoping the Exchange trusts the declared scopes and returns premium content.
+Attack: Agent declares scopes it doesn’t actually have (no delegation token to prove entitlement), hoping the Exchange trusts the declared scopes and returns premium content.
 Countermeasure (protocol): Exchange treats Requester.scopes as an upper bound for catalog filtering only.
-Actual entitlements are verified via Biscuit token at transaction time.
-Without a valid Biscuit, the Exchange applies its default access policy (typically public resources only).
-Declared scopes without a matching Biscuit grant no additional access.
+Actual entitlements are verified via the delegation JWT at transaction time.
+Without a valid delegation token, the Exchange applies its default access policy (typically public resources only).
+Declared scopes without a matching delegation grant no additional access.

 Attack: Agent obtains multiple delegation tokens for the same subscription (e.g., by requesting new delegations from different intermediaries) to exceed per-subscription quotas.
 Countermeasure (protocol): Exchange tracks quotas by subscription_id, not by delegation token.
 All tokens referencing the same subscription share one counter.
 Multiple tokens for the same subscription do not multiply the quota.
 Rate limiting is applied at the subscription level regardless of how many delegation tokens reference it.